NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 The Division of Art facilitates and promotes excellence in the visual creative process.
 Three majors are available within this division:

-Within the art education program, students are well on their way to achieving certification and teaching in K-12 classrooms.
-The digital design and imaging programs is the largest program within SBU’s art offerings.
-These BA degree programs offer opportunities to work with real clients and learn from faculty with more than 20 years of experience.
-The general art degree often helps students on their journey to achieving a master's degree in their chosen art field.
+Within the art education program, students work toward earning K-12 teaching certification.
+The commercial art program provides opportunities for students to work with real clients and learn from faculty with more than 20 years of experience in commercial art.
+The general art degree helps students on their journeys to becoming professional studio artists and achieving master's degrees in their chosen art fields.

 SBU's music programs offer a learning environment that inspires and leads its constituents to achieve excellence in performance, scholarship and appreciation.
 Faculty encourage the highest levels of artistic achievement in a variety of performance media while recognizing the value of historical and cultural perspective and scholarship in the practice and appreciation of the musical art.
 Five degrees are available from this area: